 The most common DLP application that we have implemented in Office 365 is to safeguard sensitive or internal-use documents (i.e. price-lists).
 In the event a staff member deliberately (or accidentally) e-mails a confidential document out of the organisation, the rules kick in and block this activity – reporting the incident to the administrator.
 This topic is covered in the following Microsoft Article “Overview of data loss prevention“.

 Device DLP is typically installed on the end-user workstations or laptops.
 The majority of workstations and laptops have USB ports, removable media and support for Bluetooth and WIFI devices.
 These are all avenues for data loss.

-In an IT environment, Device DLP is an agent installed on each and every one of your workstations or laptops.
-It can disable USB, restrict access to certain devices and enforce the use of encryption.
-If a staff member attempts to plugin a USB key, the management are alerted.
-If a staff member copies your price-lists to a HDD, they are alerted.
+In an IT environment, Device DLP is an agent installed on every one of your workstations or laptops.
+It can disable USB, restrict access to specific devices and enforce the use of encryption.
+If a staff member attempts to plug in a USB key, the management is alerted.
+If a staff member copies your price-lists to a HDD, they are informed.
 Restricting or outright blocking access to USB may be counterproductive, so having granular control and visibility of permissible activity is a better outcome.

 Single pane of glass visibility

 With DLP and data classification solutions, it is possible to achieve the following: